The island of Nuku Hiva in the Marquesas

 How do I get to Nuku Hiva?

-As for all the Polynesian islands, you will have no other choice to go to the Marquesas Islands than to take an international flight to Tahiti (Papeete) first.
-I suggest you look at this flight comparator that I have been using for a very long time to find the cheapest flights to Papeete, from France, Switzerland and Belgium.
-For the most part, flights will be cheaper from Paris to Europe.
-From Canada, I recommend splitting the flights and taking a flight from a major Canadian city to San Francisco and then taking a low-cost flight from SF to Papeete.
+As with all Polynesian islands, you first need to take an international flight to Tahiti, or Papeete, before heading to the Marquesas Islands.
+I suggest checking this flight comparison tool, which I have been using for a very long time, to find the cheapest flights to Papeete from France, Switzerland and Belgium.
+In most cases, flights will be cheaper from Paris than from elsewhere in Europe.
+From Canada, I recommend splitting the journey: take a flight from a major Canadian city to San Francisco, then a low-cost flight from SF to Papeete.

-For tourists coming to French Polynesia, it could be very interesting to include the island of Nuku Hiva as part of an extension or an Air Tahiti Pass, if you want to visit several Marquesan islands (which I recommend).
-If you only want to visit this island, a return flight from Tahiti with Air Tahiti will do the job (approximately 86,000 xpf/person return).
-Since the beginning of 2023, Moana Air has also been offering flights to Nuku Hiva, at around 60,000 / 65,000 xpf return.
+For travelers visiting French Polynesia, it can be very interesting to include Nuku Hiva as part of an extension or an Air Tahiti Pass, especially if you want to visit several Marquesan islands, which I recommend.
+If you only want to visit Nuku Hiva, a return flight from Tahiti with Air Tahiti will do the job; as a rough idea, expect around 95,000 to 100,000 XPF per person for a return ticket.
+Since 2023, Air Moana has also been serving Nuku Hiva, so it is worth comparing both airlines before booking.

-For the adventurers, the island of Nuku Hiva is ideal for finding people arriving and departing by boat, either to the other Marquesan Islands, or to Tahiti, or to continue their journey outside of French Polynesia.
-Don’t hesitate to hang out at the Hugues’ wharf to meet new people and find your way in Polynesian waters.
+For adventurers, Nuku Hiva is also a good place to meet people arriving or leaving by boat, either for the other Marquesan Islands, for Tahiti, or to continue their journey outside French Polynesia.
+Do not hesitate to hang around Hugues’ wharf to meet people and perhaps find a way across Polynesian waters.

 How many days should I stay on the island?

 A few brief lines for those wondering.
-I like to personally take time for things.
-I would say that staying 4/5 days is a good compromise:
+Personally, I like taking my time.
+I would say that staying 4 or 5 days is a good compromise:

-- One day to discover Taiohae (Tiki, pae pae, sentinelle walk and seaside, Baie Colette) and go to Taipivai and Hooumi (it could even easily be done in 2 days),
+- One day to discover Taiohae, the tiki, the pae pae, the Sentinelle walk, the seafront and Baie Colette, then go to Taipivai and Hooumi.
+This could easily be split over 2 days,

-- A day trip to Hatiheu, then Anaho and Haatuata Bay,
+- A day trip to Hatiheu, then Anaho and Haatuatua Bay,

-- A full day to Aakapa and return by the track to the north,
+- A full day to Aakapa and the return via the northern track,

-- A day’s hike to see the Hakaui valley and the waterfall.
+- A day hike to see Hakaui Valley and the waterfall.

-You can make it shorter of course, but between the 4-hour drive, the arrival time and departure time (late morning), I think that 4 days on site is really a minimum to take the time.
+You can make it shorter, of course, but with the long flight, the arrival time and the departure time, usually late morning, I think 4 days on site is really a minimum if you want to take your time.
 If you can, a week would be ideal in my opinion.

-- Taiohae is quite spread out as a village so it’s a bit of a hassle to even walk around.
-Bikes are a good compromise if you ask me,
+- Taiohae is quite spread out, so walking around can be a bit of a hassle.
+Bikes are a good compromise, if you ask me,

-- General grocery stores usually take credit cards in town,
+- General grocery stores usually accept credit cards in town,

-- The Marquesas are famous for their craftwork, so don’t hesitate to support the local trade by bringing back with you a few small souvenirs (carving in stone, wood, bone, tapa, etc.),
+- The Marquesas are famous for their crafts, so do not hesitate to support local artisans by bringing back a few small souvenirs, such as stone, wood or bone carvings, tapa and more,

-- It is strongly advised to buy bottled water for your stay.
+- It is strongly recommended to buy bottled water for your stay.

 Where to sleep in Nuku Hiva?

-I personally stayed with a friend, so I couldn’t really recommend a guesthouse.
-However, I can refer you to what I have heard and what has been recommended to me.
+I personally stayed with a friend, so I cannot really recommend a guesthouse based on my own experience.
+However, I can share what I heard and what was recommended to me.
 There are several guesthouses in the village.
-I received very good feedback from the Mave Mai guesthouse in the town center.
+I received very good feedback about the Mave Mai guesthouse in the town center.

-For those looking for a little more comfort there are some lodge in Nuku Hiva.
-First, there is the Keikahanui Pearl Lodge, southwest of the bay, high up.
-I went for a drink there one evening and the setting looks superb with a splendid view over the entire bay and a beautiful swimming pool on the terrace.
-I would definitely try it out!
-It is often the accommodation that is recommended for honeymooners who are passing through the Marquesas.
+For those looking for a little more comfort, there are also lodges in Nuku Hiva.
+First, there is Le Nuku Hiva by Pearl Resorts, formerly Keikahanui Pearl Lodge, located high up southwest of the bay.
+I went there for a drink one evening, and the setting looked superb, with a splendid view over the entire bay and a beautiful swimming pool on the terrace.
+I would definitely try it!
+It is often the accommodation recommended for honeymooners passing through the Marquesas.

-For those who like to sleep in the nature, I haven’t tested the spot, but I found an accommodation that accepts tents here in Taiohae.
+For those who like sleeping close to nature, I have not tested the place, but I found an accommodation in Taiohae that accepts tents.

-There are other options for accommodation in Nuku Hiva, such as Pension Koku’u or Pension Moana Nui.
-Less well known, but equally reputable, are Pension Toka Eva and HEIIKIANI Sweet Home.
+There are other accommodation options in Nuku Hiva, such as Pension Koku’u or Pension Moana Nui.
+Less well known, but also well regarded, are Pension Toka Eva and HEIIKIANI Sweet Home.

 How to get around the island?

 As already mentioned, I suggest getting around Taiohae by bike or on foot.
-Whenever you want to get out of the main village, you will have no choice but to drive.
-I see two possibilities here.
-Either you rent a car directly in the village, from Tony Loc or Mave Mai, or you book day trips through your guesthouse.
-So you won’t need to worry about renting a car if you choose this option.
-This may limit your moves.
-So maybe one day of each?
-Plan on about 9,000 / 10,000 xpf/day for a 4x’4.
+Whenever you want to leave the main village, however, you will need a vehicle.
+I see two options here: either you rent a car directly in the village, from Tony Loc or Mave Mai, or you book day trips through your guesthouse.
+With the second option, you do not have to worry about renting a car, but it may limit your freedom of movement.
+Maybe one day of each?
+Plan on roughly 9,000 to 10,000 XPF per day for a 4×4.

-To visit the Hakaui valley (even if I didn’t make the trip myself), I have a friend who paid 15000xpf for the boat and the hike to see the waterfall (without a picnic), for 2 adults and 2 children (2 and 5 years old).
+To visit Hakaui Valley, even though I did not make the trip myself, a friend paid 15,000 XPF for the boat and hike to the waterfall, without a picnic, for 2 adults and 2 children aged 2 and 5.

-For the day or for a horseback ride of a few hours, according to the information I have, there would be two providers who offer such outings: Sabine and Nui.
-I did not go for a ride, but I received much better feedback from Nui who does his excursion at Hatiheu and the Anaho Bay.
+For a day trip or a horseback ride of a few hours, according to the information I have, there were two providers offering this kind of outing: Sabine and Nui.
+I did not go for a ride myself, but I received much better feedback about Nui, who organizes excursions around Hatiheu and Anaho Bay.

 Where to eat?